adamstimb/rmbasicx64/README.md

 ## I want it now!

 Ok, but don't say I didn't warn you.
+A Windows installer can be downloaded from the [RM BASICx64 website](https://adamstimb.github.io/rmbasicx64site/).

-Here's how to build RM BASICx64 from source on Windows or Linux:
+Alternatively you can build RM BASICx64 from source on Windows, Linux or macOS:

 ### Prerequisites